meysamhadeli/booking-microservices/README.md

 Microservices are `event based` which means they can publish and/or subscribe to any events occurring in the setup.
 By using this approach for communicating between services, each microservice does not need to know about the other services or handle errors occurred in other microservices.

-After saving data in write side, I save a [Internal Command](https://github.com/kgrzybek/modular-monolith-with-ddd#38-internal-processing) record in my Persist Messages storage (like something we do in outbox pattern) and after committing transaction in write side, trigger our command handler in read side  and this handler could save their read models in our MongoDB database as a read side.
+After saving data in write side, I save a [Internal Command](https://github.com/kgrzybek/modular-monolith-with-ddd#38-internal-processing) record in my Persist Messages storage (like something we do in outbox pattern) and after committing transaction in write side, trigger our command handler in read side  and this handler could save their read models in our MongoDB database.

 I treat each request as a distinct use case or slice, encapsulating and grouping all concerns from front-end to back.
 When adding or changing a feature in an application in n-tire architecture, we are typically touching many "layers" in an application.
 We are changing the user interface, adding fields to models, modifying validation, and so on.
 Instead of coupling across a layer, we couple vertically along a slice.
 We `minimize coupling` `between slices`, and `maximize coupling` `in a slice`.